gatsbyjs/gatsby/docs/docs/deploying-to-21yunbox.md

 ## Prerequisites

 This guide assumes you already have a Gatsby project to deploy.
-If you need a project, use the [quick Start](/docs/quick-start) or fork 21YunBox's [Gatsby Example](https://github.com/tobyglei/gatsby) before continuing.
+If you need a project, use the [quick Start](/docs/quick-start) to get started or fork 21YunBox's [Gatsby Example](https://github.com/tobyglei/gatsby) before continuing.

 ## Setup